 Critical thinking and reading are processes that take time to develop.
 When you start a new topic, you need basic information to understand it.
 Ask simple questions: What/When/Who/Where?

 As you start to understand the topic, ask more in-depth questions: Why/How/What if/So what/What next?

 You are starting to analyse and evaluate what you reading.
 To get to grips with critical reading, effective note-making strategies, and evaluating arguments, use the drop-down menu on the left.

 For a free introductory critical thinking course, go to Future Learn.

 See also Critically evaluating information.

-This course builds on your basic Excel knowledge.
-You will learn how to harness formulas to unlock the mathematical power of Excel.
+This course builds on basic Excel knowledge.
+You will learn how to harness the power of formulas to unlock the mathematical power of Excel.

 This course is for those who have a basic understanding of Illustrator CC.
 It will also be useful for other recent versions of Illustrator.